¡A Complete Guide to Visit Tayrona Park in 2019!

 TAGANGA IS AN AREA FULL OF TOURISTS:

 It’s common to find restaurants, stores and a lot of people selling tours.
 Of course, to eat fish is very affordable, you’ll always see fishermen in the shore with their catch.
 Mostly during evenings or in the morning.

 NOTE: Taganga has only one ATM, sometimes it doesn’t work.

 Since february 2019 Calabazo gate remain closed.
 It was the trail to Pueblito Chayrama, a Kogui community inside Tayrona National Park.
 This place has native ruins, terraces made of stone and covered big trees.
 Before february 2019, some of the indigenous monuments on the path were forbidden.
 But now, because of agreements between National Parks of Colombia and Indigenous communities of Sierra Nevada the area is not longer available for tourism.
 Also they agreed the closure of Chengue beach and Los Naranjos.

-Accommodation Inside Tayrona Park 🛌
+Where to stay Inside Tayrona Park? 🛌

 If you want to discover some of the best options to stay nearby Tayrona National Park you must check the most popular hostels in the area.